caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 ### You probably already have these, if not install them

-- A computer running macOS, Lunix, Raspberry Pi OS, Windows
+- A computer running macOS, Linux, Raspberry Pi OS, Windows
 - Terminal application
 - [Text Editor](https://vscodium.com/)
 - [Web Browser](https://www.mozilla.org/en-US/firefox/new/) (I'm assuming Firefox for this tutorial)